 Can Spark and HCS Coexist?

 The other potential stumbling block is that HCS and Spark appear to be in competition with each other.
 HCS looks like a service model that involves large-scale rip-and-replace, requiring companies to upend their corporate infrastructure.
-Cisco Spark, on the other hand, appears to be an OTT service offering that replicates Slack's Unified Collaboration tools.
+Cisco Spark, on the other hand, appears to be an over the top (OTT) service offering that replicates Slack's Unified Collaboration tools.
 The only infrastructure centerpiece involved is the Spark Board, an intelligent whiteboard that doubles as a videoconferencing solution.

 If future trends are any indication, services like Slack and Spark are only going to continue growing in popularity.
 Can the same be said for more resource-intensive service offerings like HCS?